cgwire/kitsu/docs/getting-started-production/README.md

 ## Create tasks for the shots

 We can now associate tasks with the shots.
-Same way than for the assets, click on the **+Add tasks** button ![Add task button](../img/getting-started/add_task_button.png) on the top of the spreadsheet.
+Same way as for the assets, click on the **+Add tasks** button ![Add task button](../img/getting-started/add_task_button.png) on the top of the spreadsheet.

 A new pop-up opens and lets you choose what task you want to add.
-All the shots are linked to the tasks if you select **For project** option.
+All the shots are linked to the tasks if you select the **For project** option.

 ![List of tasks for the shots](../img/getting-started/task_shots.png)